openstack-archive/syntribos/README.md

 **Call External**

-Syntribos payload files can be supplemented with data that can be variable or retrieved from external sources.
+Syntribos payload files can be supplemented with variable data, or data retrieved from external sources.
 This is handled using 'extensions.'

 Extensions are found in `syntribos/syntribos/extensions/` .